fitzsim/cl-starter-script/README.md

   [CLON](https://github.com/didierverna/clon).

 * Experiment with no :use at all, not even :common-lisp.
 Interesting, but in practice :use :cl and remove cl: prefixes.
+See `short` branch.

 # Alternatives